Audio-Solutions/pulse-visualizer/README.md

   default_theme: green-crt.txt
 ```

 Replace `"green-crt.txt"` with any theme file from the `themes/` directory.
-All files in that directory are installed to `~/.config/pulse-visualizer/themes/` when you run `sudo ninja install`.
+Theme files are automatically copied from the system installation to `~/.config/pulse-visualizer/themes/` on first run.

 ## Usage